mdtanker/polartoolkit/.github/CONTRIBUTING.md

 #### Check the build manually (optional)

-You can build the docs using:
+You can build the docs using, but this will require pandoc to be install on your machine:

 ```bash
 nox -s docs